 Free CEs for Massage Therapists

-AMTA continues to offer a wide range of free CE courses so massage therapists can take continuing education at no charge to meet state licensing requirements or to learn new skills.
-We are offering free online courses in ethics, research, business and marketing and massage educator courses to the entire profession.
-Since March 2020, massage therapists have taken over 1.2 million hours of free online CE from AMTA.
+AMTA continues to offer a wide range of free CE courses, allowing massage therapists to fulfill state licensing requirements or learn new skills at no cost.
+Our online courses cover topics such as ethics, research, business and marketing, and massage education, and are available to the entire profession.
+Since March 2020, massage therapists have taken almost 1.6 million hours of free online CE from AMTA.
 Thousands of members and non-members, as well as schools and students, are taking advantage of these high-quality massage education resources, as they continue to find value in online learning options.

 Supporting Our Schools and Teachers

-In February, AMTA hosted our 2023 Schools Summit event in Kansas City, Missouri.
-This annual event provides a great opportunity for teachers and schools owners to reconnect and learn from their peers.
-It is one of the many ways that AMTA supports schools and the next generation of massage therapists.
+In February, AMTA hosted the 2024 Schools Summit in Arlington, Virginia.
+This annual event offers a valuable opportunity for educators and schools owners to reconnect and learn from one another.
+It is just one of the many ways AMTA supports schools and helps shape the next generation of massage therapists.

 Student Scholarships Resources and School Grants

 AMTA continued to provide an array of benefits to students this past year.
-More than 156,000 massage therapy students have downloaded AMTA’s free MBLEx Study Guide, and more than 70,000 students and practicing massage therapists have downloaded AMTA’s free anatomy app.
+More than 172,000 massage therapy students have downloaded AMTA’s free MBLEx Study Guide, and more than 80,000 students have downloaded AMTA’s free anatomy app.
 The Study Guide can be used on both desktop and mobile devices to allow seamless studying anywhere.
 AMTA’s Massage Anatomy App has also been utilized by thousands of massage students in the classroom to complement the Books of Discovery series and help them prepare for exams.

 AMTA awarded several types of scholarships to massage therapy students to give back and support the future of the profession.
-This program offers financial assistance to help students become the best massage therapists they can be as we work together to advance the profession.
-Your member dollars have contributed to more than $280,000 in scholarships to massage therapy students since the program began.
+Our scholarship program offers financial assistance to help students become the best massage therapists they can be as we work together to advance the profession.
+Your member dollars have contributed to nearly $300,000 in scholarships to massage therapy students since the program began.

 Discounted Products and Services

-We know our members love the profession and understand that operating a practice comes at a price.
-AMTA maintains relationships with practice-building partners that offer discounts on products important to a massage business, including Massage Warehouse (up to 30% discount), BodyworkSites website builder, MassageBook practice management software, Vistaprint, Schedulicity, Quickbooks and Constant Contact.
+We know our members are passionate about the profession and understand that running a practice comes with costs.
+To support them, AMTA partners with practice-building companies that offer discounts on essential products for a massage business.
+These include Massage Warehouse (up to 30% off), BodyworkSites website builder, MassageBook practice management software, Vistaprint, Square, Poplin nationwide laundry service, and Noel Asmar Uniforms.

 Member Resources: Keeping You Connected